 On more exposed, predominantly rocky shores this biotope can be found below a band of ephemeral green seaweeds (Eph.X).
 On sheltered, predominantly rocky shores either a Fucus vesiculosus dominated biotope or a biotope dominated by the wrack Ascophyllum nodosum (Fves.X; Asc.X) can be found above or the barnacle dominated biotope (SEM.LitX).
-This biotope is also found in lower shore tide-swept areas, such as in the tidal narrows of Scottish sealochs.
-Under sheltered conditions, pseudofaeces may build up over time, creating a layer of mud and changing the biotope to Myt.Mu.
-Where the stability of the mussed bed depends on the mussels being attached to stable cobbles, a build-up of mud from pseudofaeces may prevent this attachment, making the mussel bed unstable and liable to be washed away during storms.
+On mudflats and sandflats, this biotope may be found alongside Cerastoderma edule beds (CerPo) and other LMU and LSA biotopes.
+The intertidal Myt biotope can extend seamlessly into the subtidal.
+The temporal stability of mussel beds can vary a lot.
+Some beds are permanent, maintained by recruitment of spat in amongst adults.
+Other beds are ephemeral, an example of which are beds occurring at South America Skear where large amounts of spat settle intermittently on a cobble basement.
+The mussels rapidly build up mud and are unable to remain attached to the stable cobbles.
+They are then liable to be washed away during gales.
+A second example of ephemeral mussel dominated biotopes occurs when mussel spat ("mussel crumble") settles on the superficial shell of cockle beds, such as is known to occur in the Burry Inlet.
 (Information from Connor et al., 2004; JNCC, 2015).